Tempel 1: Deep Impact mission

 On 4 July 2005 at 05:52 UTC (01:52 EDT), Tempel 1 was deliberately struck by one component of the NASA Deep Impact probe, one day before perihelion.
 The impact was photographed by the other component of the probe, which recorded a bright spray from the impact site.
 The impact was also observed by earthbound and space telescopes, which recorded a brightening of several magnitudes.

 The crater that formed was not visible to Deep Impact due to the cloud of dust raised by the impact, but was estimated to be between 100–250 m in diameter and 30 m deep.
 Spitzer Space Telescope observations of the ejecta detected dust particles finer than human hair and discovered the presence of silicates, carbonates, smectite, metal sulfides (such as fool's gold), amorphous carbon and polycyclic aromatic hydrocarbons.
 Spitzer also detected water ice in the ejecta, consistent with surface water ice detected by Deep Impact's spectrometer instrument.
-The water ice came from 1 meter below the surface crust (the devolatized layer around the nucleus).
+The water ice came from 1 meter below the surface mantle (the devolatized layer around the nucleus).